laravel/docs/billing.md

 <a name="multiple-subscriptions"></a>
 ### Multiple Subscriptions

-Stripe allows your customers to have multiple subscriptions.
-For example, you might run a sports service that offers a swimming subscription and a gym subscription.
-Depending on how frequently you come, you can have different prices for each of these types of subscriptions.
-Of course, customers should be able to subscribe to either one or both.
-In your application you can make the differentiation between these two types of subscriptions by making use of the `$name` parameter when referencing subscriptions.
+Stripe allows your customers to have multiple subscriptions simultaneously.
+For example, you may run a gym that offers a swimming subscription and a weight-lifting subscription, and each subscription may have different pricing.
+Of course, customers should be able to subscribe to either or both plans.

-For example, if you want to let the customer start a swimming subscription:
+When your application creates subscriptions, you may provide the name of the subscription to the `newSubscription` method.
+The name may be any string that represents the type of subscription the user is initiating:

     use Illuminate\Http\Request;